foodnome/handbook/Hiring Documents/Acknowledgment of Receipt.md

 ## Contents of the Foodnome Employee Handbook

 This handbook is hosted online at [github.com/foodnome/handbook](https://github.com/handbook), along with several other policies.
-The _Josephine Employee Handbook_ consists of only the policies listed below.
+The _Foodnome Employee Handbook_ consists of only the policies listed below.

 ### Introduction